Mariner Wealth Advisors

 What to Watch Out For

-Mariner Wealth Advisors reported two disclosures of regulatory actions in its most recent filings with the Securities and Exchange Commission, both of which involved advisory affiliates, not the firm itself.
+Mariner Wealth Advisors reported three disclosures of regulatory actions in its most recent filings with the Securities and Exchange Commission, which involved advisory affiliates, not the firm itself.

 One thing to note: Some advisors at the firm may also work as brokers and/or licensed insurance agents.
 In these non-advisor capacities, they earn commissions and transaction-based fees, which can pose potential conflicts of interest.
 That said, when acting as an advisor, they are legally bound by their fiduciary duty and must act in the client’s best interest.